 Hunted for their teeth and meat, they are now in danger of extinction...

 The Hippopotamus is the second largest animal on land after the elephant.
-A little more than a decade ago, surveys indicated the Hippopotamus was not in danger of extinction.
+About 20 years ago, surveys indicated the Hippopotamus was not in danger of extinction.
 Sometime thereafter, Hippopotamus hunting rose sharply.
 At the current rate, experts claim they will become extinct soon.
 Hunting increased when Hippopotamus meat became a food source during wartime chaos in their habitats.
 It also increased because African elephants are also disappearing, making the Hippo's teeth the next alternative to ivory.

 Less Hippopotamus means less fish?!